Ry0x7/Ry0x7/README.md

 - 👨‍🎓 I'm a **BSIT Student** at **Xavier University Ateneo Cagayan De Oro**

-- ⚡ Fun fact **I have a godly sense of Humor, Friendly, and Loves inspect things**
+- ⚡ Fun fact **I have a godly sense of Humor, Friendly, and Loves to inspect things**

 <br/>